swimming-potato/aws-iam-temporary-elevated-access-broker/README.md

 * An Amazon Cognito User Pool:
     * To create a User Pool and Hosted UI, with App Integration fallow the guid described on the page]https://docs.aws.amazon.com/cognito/latest/developerguide/cognito-user-pools-app-integration.html.
 The solution uses **Authorization code** grant only.
 You can skip the **implicit**.
 * On the User Pool, make note of the following information from the AWS Console:
+		* **Token signing key URL**: The URL with the signing keys.
+This can be found on the main page of your user pool.
+		* **User pool ID** : The user pool id requried for Amplify library.
+This can be found on the main page of your user pool.
     * **Client Id**: The client ID of the SPA application you created.
-This can be found on the "General" tab of an application, or the list of applications.
-This identifies the application that tokens will be minted for.
+This can be found on the "App Integration" tab of the user pool in the "App client list".
-    * **Issuer**: This is the URL of the authorization server that will perform authentication.
-All Developer Accounts have a "default" authorization server.
-The issuer is a combination of your Org URL (found in the upper right of the console home page) and `/oauth2/default`.
-For example, https://dev-1234.oktapreview.com/oauth2/default.
-    * **Audience**: The expected audience passed to verifyAccessToken().
-This can be either a string (direct match) or an array of strings (the actual `aud` claim in the token must match one of the strings).
-In the general case, the `aud` value is an array of case sensitive strings, each containing a `StringOrURI` value.
-Currently, Okta supports only one audience.
-See [API Access Management with Okta](https://developer.okta.com/docs/concepts/api-access-management/) for additional information.
+    * **Audience**: Cognito sets the audience to be equal as the **Client Id**.
+		* **Issuer**:  ?

 ### Creating authorization groups